davidbettis/daily-office/README.md

 ## Website

-* Eliminate dependency on the lectionary files; strictly use output from the service instead
 * Opening sentences of scripture that vary according to the church calendar
 * use the Cloverdale psalter for psalms
 * (Morning Prayer) "From Easter Day through the Day of Pentecost “Alleluia, alleluia” may be added to the preceding versicle and response."